mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 - `reason` The reason for the failure.
 The most likely reason is that the `ERC20.transfer` call failed when transferring the fee to the fee holder.

+### Read only functions
+#### checkUpkeep
+`function checkUpkeep(bytes calldata checkData) external view;` Used by pool keepers to check if an upkeep is necessary.
+An upkeep will occur if one of the pools requires a price execution or if the price has changed from the last sample.
+- `checkData` The abi encoded data in the format `uint32, string, string[]`.
+In order, this is: update interval, market code, and an array of pool codes.

 ### State changing functions
 #### updateOracleWrapper
 `function updateOracleWrapper(address oracle) external;`